 \definecolor{gp2pink}{RGB}{255, 153, 238}

-The \gp{} compiler, prior to this article, matched the rule \texttt{mark} with a complexity of $\mathrm{O}(n)$, with $n$ being the number of nodes in the host graph at the application of \texttt{mark}.
-Indeed, in order to find an unmarked node, the compiler had to iterate through a unique linked list consisting of all nodes in the host graph.
-As a result, since the looping procedure can be invoked at most $n$ times, the overall complexity of \texttt{is-concrete} was $\\mathrm{O}(n^2)$, as empirically evidenced in Figure \ref{fig:bench-is-dis}.
+The code generated by the 2020 compiler matched the rule \texttt{mark} with a complexity of $\mathrm{O}(n)$, where $n$ is the number of nodes in the host graph.
+This is because finding an unmarked node required iterating through a unique linked list holding all nodes in the host graph.
+As a result, the overall time complexity of \texttt{is-discrete} was $\mathrm{O}(n^2)$, as empirically evidenced by the timing in Figure \ref{fig:bench-is-dis}.